 Badwey said they had said it would be screened.

-Page 4 of 4 - The request was approved 4-1, with Fagg opposed.
+The request was approved 4-1, with Fagg opposed.

 In addition to the rezone, the commission also considered a final plat of the Criss Ninth Addition.